 Our curriculum provision enables girls to study a balanced challenging programme of studying which ensures they achieve their full potential.
 We believe that our curriculum significantly enhances the learning experiences of our girls and the community and gives them the best possible chance of progression and success in their lives.
 We were recognised as Outstanding in our last three OFSTED inspections and continually strive to improve our service to the girls through regular self-evaluation.

 On admission to the school, the girls are arranged into four mixed ability Form Groups.
 The forms are based on the House system, in which the four Houses (Lindisfarne, Rievaulx, Thanet and Whitby) are used for social and competitive purposes.
 A pupil stays in the same tutor group until she reaches the Sixth Form.
 Citizenship and Personal, Social and Health Education is delivered implicitly across the curriculum and explicitly in a weekly period delivered primarily by Year Teams.

-In year 7, all the teaching takes place within the form groups except where these groups are subdivided for practical subjects.
+In year 7, the majority of teaching takes place within the form groups, although groups are subdivided for practical subjects.
 Pupils are grouped into five ability sets for the teaching of Mathematics and Science in years 7, 8 and 9.
-English is taught in six ability sets in year 8 and five sets in year 9.
-Modern Languages are grouped into six ability sets in years 7 to 9.
+English is taught in five ability sets from Year 8.

 Summary of Curriculum Arrangements for Years 7-9

 The school timetable cycle consists of 60 periods per fortnight.
 Each period lasts 50 minutes.